kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Goals

 + Define a _control-plane_ object bucket management API thus relieving object store providers from Kubernetes controller details.
-+ Minimize technical ramp-up for storage vendors who have already contributed external storage provisioners (file and block).
++ Minimize technical ramp-up for storage vendors.
-+ Make bucket consumption similar to file or block consumption using familiar concepts and commands.
++ Make bucket provisioning similar to file or block provisioning using familiar concepts and commands.
-+ Use native Kubernetes resources where possible, again, to keep the bucket experience for users and admins similar to existing storage provisioning.
++ ~~Use native Kubernetes resources where possible, again, to keep the bucket experience for users and admins similar to existing storage provisioning.~~
+This was an original goal and the OBC is define to reference a storage class like PVCs do.
+However, there could be confusion using storage classes for bucket provisioning since storage classes are designed only for file and block storage, and thus many fields have no meaning for buckets.
+We are open to defining a namespaced `BucketClass` Custom Resource to be used similarly to storage classes.
 + Be unopinionated about the underlying object-store and at the same time provide a flexible API such that provisioner specific features can be supported.
 + Ensure bucket consuming pods wait until the target buckets have been created and are accessible.
 Thus there is no specific order required for when a bucket claim is created vs. when the app pod is run.
 + Present similar user and admin experiences for both _greenfield_ (new) and _brownfield_ (existing) bucket provisioning.